"Dad, can you skip the gym today and spend time with us instead?"

 On weekdays, I have the countless responsibilities that go with work; the weekends are supposed to be family time.
 This Saturday morning, though, I was heading out to a workout for myself.

 If you're in a similar situation -- constantly going at full speed while trying to be productive at work, spend quality time with your family and make progress in the gym -- you're probably beginning to feel that something has to give.
 And you're right.
-As hard as we try, it's just not possible to achieve everything every day.
+Often, it's just not possible to accomplish everything every day.

-But experience -- and science -- has taught me something else: Contrary to what you might have heard, you don't need to spend hours every day in the gym to get results.
-By modifying the way you work out and manage your time, you actually can achieve more than you thought you could.
+But experience -- and science -- has taught me something else: Contrary to what you might have heard, you don't need to spend hours in the gym every day to get results.
+By modifying the way you work out and manage your time, you can achieve more than you thought you could.

 When time is limited, go for maximal intensity through some sort of interval training.
 Or use some sort of strength complex or circuit.

 The first thing to do is forget about the programs that require four, five or six days a week at the gym.
-They just aren't necessary.
+They just aren't necessary (for the general population).
 It's entirely possible to train, strengthen and progress in less time than those sorts of programs demand.

-You can increase the intensity and effectiveness of your training session by making a few changes: Modify the number of repetitions you perform for each set, decrease the rest period between sets, and incorporate compound movements or even increase the amount of weight you lift.
+But you can increase the intensity and effectiveness of your training by making a few changes: Modify the number of reps you do for each set, decrease the rest period between sets, incorporate compound movements or increase the amount of weight you lift.

 Create a circuit by performing six to eight resistance exercises back to back with minimal to no rest in between.
 You can perform each exercise for a certain length of time, typically 30 seconds, or for a specific number of repetitions, usually eight to 12.

 By decreasing the rest period and incorporating compound movements -- exercises that use several muscle groups -- the workout intensity increases and so do the training effects.
 You'll burn calories not only while you're working out, but also after you've left the gym.